Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Information for headteachers and teachers on how to complete pupil registration for the key stage 2 national curriculum tests.

-Schools must use the ‘Pupil registration’ section of the NCA tools website to register and confirm all pupils who are at the end of key stage 2 for the 2016 national curriculum tests.
+Schools must use the ‘Pupil registration’ section of NCA tools to register and confirm all of their pupils who will be entered for the 2017 national curriculum tests.

-The deadline for registering pupils for the tests is Friday 18 March.
+The deadline for registering pupils for KS2 tests is Friday 17 March.

-This guidance gives advice to help you complete pupil registration correctly.
-There are specific instructions on NCA tools about:
+This guidance will help you complete pupil registration correctly.
+Specific instructions are provided on NCA tools about:

-- registering your pupils, including those working below the standards of the tests
+- registering your pupils, including those working below the standard of the tests

 Maintained schools, including special schools, academies and PRUs